 Head of the Laboratory of Molecular Radiobiology and Gerontology, Institute of Biology, Komi Science Center of RAS, Syktyvkar, Russia

-Dr. Vaiserman earned his PhD from the Institute of Gerontology, Kiev, Ukraine in 2004.
-Currently, he is head of the Laboratory of Epigenetics at the Institute of Gerontology, where his research has focused on long-term health consequences of adverse conditions in early life, genetic and epigenetic mechanisms of age-associated diseases, telomere length in patients with age-related chronic diseases, and molecular mechanisms mediating lifespan in Drosophila.
-During the last 7 years, Dr. Vaiserman was Project Leader for the Ukrainian government sponsored research projects “Influence of Climatic and Social Factors in Early Development on Risk of Age-related Diseases in Ukraine, 2008-2010”, “Effect of Histone Deatsetylase Inhibitors on the Viability and Longevity in Drosophila melanogaster, 2011-2013”,“ Study of Long-Term Effects of Specific and Nonspecific Inhibitors of Histone Deacetylases on the Life span and Expression of Genes Associated with Longevity in Drosophila Melanogaster (joint Ukraine-Russia project), 2012-2013”, and “Study of polymorphisms of Parkinson's disease-related genes in Ukrainian population, 2013-2015”.
+Dr. Vaiserman is head of the Laboratory of Epigenetics at the Institute of Gerontology, where his research has focused on long-term health consequences of adverse conditions in early life, genetic and epigenetic mechanisms of age-associated diseases, telomere length in patients with age-related chronic diseases, and molecular mechanisms mediating lifespan in Drosophila.
+He earned his PhD from the Institute of Gerontology, Kiev, Ukraine in 2004.
+During the last 7 years, Dr. Vaiserman was Project Leader for several Ukrainian government sponsored research projects.
 Dr. Vaiserman is also a member of the editorial boards of the journals Biogerontology, Frontiers in Genetics of Aging, and Gerontology & Geriatric Research.
 To-date, he has published four book chapters, as well as 65 papers in peer reviewed journals.